 Based on the latest release, the fields with the lowest underemployment rates are nursing, education, and engineering.

-SDSU Global Campus offers several online programs with lower rates of underemployment for graduates.
-Let’s dive into the fields of computer engineering, civil engineering, and electrical engineering, and how these paths set you up to avoid the possibility of underemployment:
+SDSU Online offers several online degree programs with lower rates of underemployment for graduates.
+Let’s dive into the fields of nursing, computer engineering, civil engineering, electrical engineering, and how these paths set you up to avoid the possibility of underemployment:

 Computer Engineering